mhemeryck/mhemeryck.github.io/_posts/2021-07-20-home_automation_hardware.md

 Additionally, I also favored the neuron series because I have more familiarity with the raspberry platform in general.

 DALI light control is something I haven't yet fully deployed, but the advantage is that you can have more all-digital control of lights -- wherever the light fixtures support it.
-The main feature I do like about it is the ability to dim lights.
+The main feature I do like about DALI is the ability to dim lights directly from the LED driver that already needs to perform the AC / DC conversion, making it more effective.

 Note however that this specific unit also isn't able anymore, I suspect due to low demand.